ROOT 5 FARM

 Storage Tips

-Cabbage will store in your fridge for several weeks.
+Cabbage will store in your fridge for months.
 If the outer leaves start to wilt or discolor, you can usually peel back a few layers to a fresh interior.

 Though you might be tempted to clean it up right away, don’t!
 The outer leaves help keep the inner leaves fresh, so leave them on until you’re ready to use the cabbage.
 Once cut, store cabbage in a plastic bag.